Lufttransportdienst des Bundes

-The Lufttransportdienst des Bundes (LTDB) (English: Federal Air Transport Service, French:Service de transport aérien de la Conféderation, (STAC)),operates the aircraft and helicopters of the Swiss government.
+The Lufttransportdienst des Bundes (LTDB) (English: Federal Air Transport Service, French:Service de transport aérien de la Conféderation, (STAC)), operates the aircraft and helicopters of the Swiss government.

 The LTDB is located at Bern Airport.
 Since 2005, the LTDB has been part of the Swiss Air Force.
 Prior to that, she was assigned to the Federal Office of Civil Aviation.

 History

-With the appointment of Messerschmitt Bf 109 fighter aircraft in 1938, the Swiss Air Force also ordered 15 Messerschmitt Bf 108B typhoons to rephrase the pilots.
-With their four-seat cabin, the Me-108 received the secondary task of transporting high military forces between the military airfields.
+With the appointment of Messerschmitt Bf 109 fighter aircraft in 1938, the Swiss Air Force also ordered 15 Messerschmitt Bf 108B aircraft for pilot training.
+With their four-seat cabin, the Me-108 received the secondary task of transporting military commanders between airfields.
 After the war diplomatic guests were also transported.

-In the middle of the 1950s the fatigue damage accumulated.
-Therefore, the Swiss Air Force procured three Beechcraft Twin Bonanza E-50 as a replacement.
-These were also used to transport federal committees.
-The aircraft served for 30 years.
-Until the introduction of the Eurocopter AS332 Super Puma, three Junkers Ju 52, which were procured in 1939, also took these tasks along with other tasks.
-In 1987 the Swiss Air Force bought from the Rega two Learjet 35A.
-One of these aircraft remained in the service in the Swiss Air Force until 2006.
+By the middle of the 1950s, the remaining Bf 108s had accumulated fatigue damage that required the Swiss Air Force to procure three Beechcraft Twin Bonanza E-50 as a replacement.
+These aircraft were also used to transport federal officials, and served for 30 years.
+Until the introduction of the Eurocopter AS332 Super Puma, three Junkers Ju 52, which were procured in 1939, also took on official transport tasks.
+In 1987 the Swiss Air Force bought two Learjet 35A from Rega.
+One of these aircraft remained in the service of the Swiss Air Force until 2006.

-By combining the fleet of the Federal Office of Civil Aviation, which was responsible for state flights, the Swiss Air Force took over this task on 1 January 2005 and thus also part of the aircraft fleet.
-These received, for example, the Eurocopter AS365 Dauphin a military tailnumber.
+By combining with the fleet of the Federal Office of Civil Aviation, which was responsible for state flights, the Swiss Air Force took over all official transport duties on 1 January 2005, and the formerly civilian operated Eurocopter AS365 Dauphins, for example, received military tail numbers.